Justinhwang92/jc-movie-api/README.md

 # React Movie App with TypeScript

-An enterprise ready Movie API NodeJS applications using NestJS.
+An enterprise-ready Movie API NodeJS application using NestJS.